usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Release Notes

+### 0.9.1

+* Bugfix for working directory of REPLs

 ### 0.9.0

 * Webviews opened from Rascal can now have a title and view column
-* There is now a setting to influence how much memory a REPL gets allocated (`rascal.interpreter.defaultHeapSize` & `rascal.interpreter.defaultStackSize`).
+* There is now a setting to influence how much memory a REPL gets allocated (`rascal.interpreter.maxHeapSize` & `rascal.interpreter.stackSize`).
 * The Rascal REPL now has a icon (it requires a bugfix in vscode 1.80 to correctly show)
 * upgraded to rascal 0.33.7:
   * Better support for ModuleParserStorage